ZHAOBenyun/CUBIT/README.md

 </div>

 <div style="text-align: justify; text-justify:inter-ideograph;">
 We enlarge the prediction results in the bottom right corner of framework images above.
-CUBIT dataset covers three infrastructure types: <strong> Building, Pavement</strong>, and <strong>Bridge</strong>, and aims for three types of defect: <strong>Crack, Spalling, and Moisture</strong>.
+CUBIT dataset covers three infrastructure types: <strong> Building, Pavement</strong>, and <strong>Bridge</strong>, and aims for three types of defect: <strong>Crack, Spalling</strong>, and <strong>Moisture</strong>.
 Rectangles indicate the output prediction box <font color="red">Red</font> for Crack, <font color="pink">Pink</font> for Spalling, and <font color="orange">Orange</font> for Moisture with inferred defect type and confidence score from YOLOv6-n+GIPFPP trained on the training set of our proposed dataset.

 </div>